Saturday, November 28, 2020

 Roux for Gravy

-I cook the roux as I have for thousands of gravies and pots of gumbo until it becomes a pretty brown.
-When it reaches my desired color, I add all the roasting pan drippings and most of a quart of turkey stock.
+Cook the roux, stirring well and fairly constantly, until it becomes a pretty brown.
+When it reaches the desired color, carefully add all roasting pan drippings and most of a quart of turkey stock.
 In no time over high heat, it has become gravy.
-I season it and mix all but a tiny bit into the turkey.
-Then, I let my taster-in-chief sample and season the turkey-gravy mix while I move on to the béchamel layer.
+I season it and mix all but a tiny bit into the turkey, saving that bit to smear in the bottom of the lasagna pan.

 Pork Sausage, Rehydrated and Chopped Porcini, and Pancetta Butter